voken1/docs/token/sale.rst

 - 100GB is worth about **$8.00 - 8.50 USD**
   in mature IDCs and cloud service platforms, such as `Amazon AWS`_ and `Google GCP`_.
+- You can spend ``1 Voken`` to exchange ``100GB traffic`` to use the unblocked accessible Internet, or earn Vokens by selling/sharing your idle bandwidth.

 .. _Amazon AWS: https://aws.amazon.com/
 .. _Google GCP: https://cloud.google.com/